Our work

 Long-term

-The women in Talita's target group who want long-term help entrust themselves to a one-year rehabilitation program.
-The program, which has been evaluated by Malmö University with good results, is based on a method (the Talita method) that we designed based on the knowledge we have gained during the 20 years we have worked with the target group.
-And the method works.
+Women in Talita’s target group who seek long-term support enroll in a one-year rehabilitation program.
+The program, which has been evaluated by Malmö University with positive results, is based on a method (the Talita Method) that we have developed using the knowledge we have gained over the past 20 years of working with this target group.

-A majority of all women who have completed Talita's program leave prostitution for good.
-The Talita method includes sheltered housing, trauma or counseling therapy, education, future planning and training, as well as release and integration into society.
-Thanks to our release apartments, we can, if necessary, extend the support to the woman for another year, which gives us even more time to explore the possibilities for the future.
+94% of all women who have completed Talita’s program leave prostitution for good.
+The Talita Method includes safe housing, trauma or talk therapy, education, future planning, as well as transition and integration into society.
+Thanks to our transition apartments, we can extend support to the woman for an additional year if needed, which gives us a little more time to explore future possibilities.

-At our clinic in Stockholm, we offer various types of support for men and transgender people as well.
+At our clinic in Stockholm, we also offer various types of support services for men and transgender individuals.

 Acute

-If the police, social services or regional coordinator want to refer a woman to us, they can reach us on our hotline 24 hours a day, seven days a week.
-We receive them in our shelter in Stockholm and the woman gets her own room where she can land and feel safe.
-Often the woman then participates in the preliminary investigation and later possibly in the trial.
+If the police, social services, or a regional coordinator wish to refer a woman to us, they can reach us via our 24/7 hotline, every day of the week.
+We provide shelter at our safe house in Stockholm, where the woman is given her own room where she can settle in and feel safe.
+Often, the woman then participates in the preliminary investigation and, later, possibly in the trial.

 An illustration on the theme of outreach